 4. The amount of air that leaks into your home from outside

 5. The amount of heat the appliances and occupants in your home generate

 Know that a larger air conditioner will not provide the best cooling.
 Buying an oversized air conditioner will only serve the following consequences: It costs more to buy a larger air conditioner.
 The larger-than-necessary air conditioner will cycle on and off more frequently, which will reduce its efficiency.
 Frequent cycling makes indoor temperatures fluctuate and results in a less than comfortable environment.
 Frequent cycling also reduces moisture removal.
 This cycling wears out the electrical parts and compressor more rapidly.
 A larger air conditioner will use more electricity, which cost you more money.

 Finance your new Heating and Cooling System

-Financing provided by Wells Fargo Financial National Bank with approved credit.
-Terms and conditions Apply.
+Financing provided by Wells Fargo Bank, N.A. with approved credit.
+Terms and conditions apply.